Anshul619/HLD-System-Designs/src/2_AWSComponents/6_DatabaseServices/AmazonRDSAurora/Readme.md

 - Multi-master clusters are only available in the certain AWS Regions.
 - A [multi-master cluster doesn't do any load balancing for connections](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/aurora-multi-master.html#aurora-multi-master-connectivity).
   - Application must implement its own connection management logic to distribute read and write operations among multiple DB instance endpoints.

-# Security ( similar to RDS )
-- Encryption at rest using KMS
-- Automated backups, snapshots & replicas are also encrypted.
-- Encryption in flight/transmit using SSL
-- Authentication using IAM

 # References
 - [Amazon Aurora Global Database Design Patterns for HA and DR | Amazon Web Services](https://www.youtube.com/watch?v=bbiWciJSouY)